Meets are held on Saturdays. Warm-ups begin at 6:45am, and meets generally end by 2pm.

 DIRECTIONS TO OTHER POOLS

 This information can be found on the RMSL website, www.rmsl.org.
-Printed directions will also be available at Franklin in the week preceding away meets and Prelims.
+Directions will also be sent out prior to any away meets.